BalterLoadTesting/balter/docs/content/_index.md

 +++

 # Balter
 <b>B</b>alter, <b>A</b> <b>L</b>oad <b>T</b>est<b>ER</b>, is a distributed load testing framework designed to make testing high-traffic scenarios easy.
-Load test scenarios are written using standard Rust code with a few special attributes thrown in.
+Load test scenarios are written using standard Rust code with two special attributes thrown in.
 Balter makes no assumptions about the service under test, and can be used for a variety of use-cases, from HTTP services to local key-value stores written in any language.

 High level features include: